influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ## TLS

-Chronograf supports TLS (Transport Layer Security) to securely communicate between the browser and server using HTTPS.
+Chronograf supports TLS (Transport Layer Security) to enable secure communications between web browsers and servers using HTTPS.

-We recommend using HTTPS with Chronograf.
+InfluxData recommends using HTTPS with Chronograf.
 If you are not using a TLS termination proxy, you can run Chronograf's server with TLS connections.

 ### Using HTTPS and TLS with Chronograf